alessiaianes/real-time-emotion-recognition/README.md

 ## Prerequisites

-Before running the code, ensure the following tools and libraries are installed:
+Before running the code, ensure this Python version is installed:

-- Python 3.9 (this works both with Tensorflow and MTCNN)
+- Python 3.9 (this works properly with both Tensorflow and MTCNN)

 ## Setup Instructions